chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Next, to prepare the model for efficient inference (i.e., making predictions based on a trained model), load it, distribute it across devices and configure its parameters.

+* format_docs(docs): This function takes a list of documents (docs) and formats them by joining their content (doc.page_content) with double newline characters (\n\n).
+* path: Sets the path to the model.
+* tokenizer: Loads the tokenizer from the specified path using AutoTokenizer.
+* model_config: Loads the model configuration using AutoConfig.
+* init_empty_weights(): Initializes the model with empty weights.
+* AutoModelForCausalLM.from_config(model_config): Creates the model using the configuration.
+* infer_auto_device_map(model): Infers the device map for distributing the model across available devices.
+* load_checkpoint_and_dispatch(model, path, device_map=device_map): Loads the model checkpoint and dispatches it across the devices.
+* model.eval(): Sets the model to evaluation mode.
+* model.config.end_token_id and model.config.pad_token_id: Configures the end and padding token IDs.
+* model.resize_token_embeddings(len(tokenizer)): Resizes the token embeddings to match the tokenizer's vocabulary size.

 ```bash
 def format_docs(docs):
     return "\n\n".join(doc.page_content for doc in docs)